 Campus Pollinator Habitat Plan

-UIC’s Campus Pollinator Habitat Plan outlines how to design and maintain a pollinator-friendly landscape, which satisfies solution 4.3.1 of the Climate Action Implementation Plan.
+UIC’s Campus Pollinator Habitat Plan outlines how to design and maintain a pollinator-friendly landscape, which satisfies both solutions 4.3.1 and 7.3.1 of the Climate Action Implementation Plan.
+Access the accessible, text-only Plan, or

 Many people are dedicated to pollinator conservation at UIC